 Los Angeles, California, 90033, United States

-- Long Beach Memorial Medical Center accepting new patients
+- Long Beach Memorial Medical Center withdrawn

 Long Beach, California, 90806, United States